 Much the same as any well-structured piece, whether presented by royal bard or tavern drunk, the verses flow chronologically.
 Each verse represents an Age of approximately one thousand years.
 Within them, there is life and death, love and hate, heroes, villains, and those in between.

-With this new revelation came the founding of the first Wizard Order and the eventual rebellion that led to the Faerie Wars and the driving of the fae from the realm of man.
+With this new revelation came the founding of the first Wizard Order and the eventual rebellion that led to the Faerie Wars and the driving of the Fae from the realm of man.
 The breach between realms was sealed, and Aldor prospered.
-Greed, however, was not a trait exclusive to the fae.
-A few of the more powerful wizards, including the First Wizard himself, Aerodyne, began to pick up where the faeries had left off.
-They believed their power gave them the right to rule.
+Greed, however, was not a trait exclusive to the Fae.
+A few of the more powerful wizards, including the First Wizard himself, Aerodyne, began to pick up where the faeries had left off, believing their power gave them the right to rule.

 Mankind was divided into two groups: those with magic called the ven’ae, and those without magic called the jun’ri.
 The jun’ri quickly became subservient to the ven’ae, and they found themselves forced into serfdom and bondage.
 The new class division caused a further dividing of the wielders.
 There were those who believed that no one should have authority over another merely because they were born with or without magic.
 A rebellion started to form within the wielder and wizard ranks.